-The Trixie Tunnel Self Feeder for cats it is a good treat dispenser that works as advertised and it gives cats the challenge of working to get their food as they would do in the wild.
+The Trixie Tunnel Self Feeder for cats is a good treat dispenser that works as advertised and it gives cats the challenge of working to get their food as they would do in the wild.

 The unit design is more suitable as a treat feeder than a daily feeder.
-If used as a daily feeder it will work as gravity feeder which means it won’t reduce your cat food intake, plus you won’t be able to feed your cat for several days as the holder is not big enough.
+If used as a daily feeder it will work as a gravity feeder which means it won’t reduce your cat’s food intake, plus you won’t be able to feed your cat for several days as the holder is not big enough.
 The best way to use this treat toy dispenser is:

 - To put some treats in a single portion to slow down your cat when eating or,

 - To use it as a daily feeder pouring small amounts of food at a time and adjusting very well the feeder to the kibble size so the food does not get released all at once or either get stuck.
-To increase the challenge you can put some obstacles in the tunnels for your cat to sort them out.
+To increase the challenge you can put some obstacles in the tunnels for your cat to sort out.
 A more ingenious way is to connect the Trixie to a reliable automatic feeder.

 With the Pros and Cons and the points mentioned here, I recommend Trixie Tunnel Self Feeder:

 - For a beginner cat when it comes to play with toy treat dispensers

 - As a treat dispenser for cats that eat too fast